 - Antineoplastic Agent, Monoclonal Antibody

-~97% of the maximum steady-state concentration is expected to be eliminated with a geometric mean (CV%) of 82.4 days.
+~97% of the maximum steady-state concentration is expected to be eliminated with a geometric mean (CV%) of 78 to 82.4 days.

 Special Populations Note

 Body weight: Clearance increases with increasing body weight.

 Multiple myeloma, relapsed/refractory: Treatment of multiple myeloma (in combination with lenalidomide and dexamethasone) in patients who have received 1 to 3 prior therapies; treatment of multiple myeloma (in combination with pomalidomide and dexamethasone) in patients who have received at least 2 prior therapies, including lenalidomide and a proteasome inhibitor

 There are no contraindications listed in the manufacturer's US labeling.

 Canadian labeling: Hypersensitivity to elotuzumab or any component of the formulation.

 Note: Premedicate with dexamethasone, an H1-antagonist (eg, diphenhydramine), an H2-antagonist, and acetaminophen ~45 to 90 minutes prior to infusion (see Premedications below).
 Refer to the lenalidomide, pomalidomide, and dexamethasone monographs for dosing information.

 Multiple myeloma, relapsed/refractory: IV: Continue until disease progression or unacceptable toxicity (Lonial 2015)